aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/README.md

 To use this hook, you must create a DynamoDB table to use for registering your compliance Lambda functions.
-The table can be created with the following CloudFormation or manually via the CLI or AWS console.
+The table can be created with the following CloudFormation template snippet, or manually via the CLI or AWS console.
 It must have a primary key consiting of one attribute, 'lambda\_arn'.

 ```yaml